Agmehta/CMPM163Labs/README.md

 Lab5
 https://drive.google.com/file/d/1gxHX3DYdCy_nmC2PyHFCAqWPBPvNHx_X/view?usp=sharing
 I first learned how to change colors.
 I changed the kartbody to blue and the KartWheels to purple by changing the albedo.
 I also the wheel a metallic alpha source and increased the smoothness to a 1.
 I did all this in the inspector when I clicked on components.
 The second thing I did was create the particles.
 That I followed the tutorial and made a new particle.
 Then I messed around with the gravity and color, and attached it to the kart by putting the particle file in the kart file.
 The particles now move with the kart.

+Lab6
+https://www.shadertoy.com/view/wdBfzR  (had to use a name without spaces because it wouldn't save)